Seaviello/sharelist-backend/README.md

 ## Normal development
 * `docker-compose start` - start the docker container with database
-* `prisma deploy` - for adding the changes to the prisma server inside container
+* `npm run prisma -- deploy` - for adding the changes to the prisma server inside container, updates the database
-* `prisma generate` - to create the grapql schema for client usage
+* `npm run prisma -- generate` - to create the grapql schema for client usage
+* `npm run dev` - starts listening to graphql and ts changes